 Cadets completing the Academy are eligible to take the BLET State Comprehensive Written Exam.
 Upon successful completion, a cadet has one year from the exam date to be duly appointed and sworn as a law enforcement officer in North Carolina.

 Wake Tech students may earn up to 19 Criminal Justice Curriculum Credit hours for successful completion of the Wake Tech BLET Academy.
-For more information contact Janie J. Slaughter, Associate Professor/Department Head Criminal Justice, Criminal Justice Technology at 919-866-5169 or [email protected].
+For more information contact Janie J. Slaughter, Associate Professor/Department Head Criminal Justice, Criminal Justice Technology at [email protected].